 can give you further details about the rights and liabilities of shareholders.

-A company in Italy must be registered with the Trade Register within 20 days after the incorporation deeds have been drawn up and notarized.
+After preparing the statutory documents of the limited liability company, the shareholders have 20 days to file them with the Companies Registrar.
 Companies must also be registered at the local Revenue Agency and, depending on the business scope, will need to register for VAT

 Business owners who operate in certain sectors will need to obtain special permits and licenses to run their businesses.
 Our agents can help you apply for these permits and fulfil any other requirements for performing specific business operations in Italy.